 Women are the key upcoming elections are the key chain for the change we are after: parity democracy in the EU!
 We are supporting (EWL’s) 50% 50% campaign to encourage political parties to nominate equal number of women to men in the upcoming elections.
 While 52% of the EU’s population is female, currently, only 37,3% of the Members of the EP are female.
 That needs to change.

 Only 30% of the entrepreneurs in Europe are female.
 Education, stereotypes, lack of confidence, work-life balance, and difficulties in accessing finance and business networks are the key barriers that are holding women from entering the market.
 We call on the new Commission to develop a specific Programme and an EU strategy for Women Entrepreneurs to foster women entrepreneurship in Europe.

-Empowering women to participate equally in the global economy could add $28 trillion in GDP growth by 2025.
+Empowering women to participate equally in the global economy could add 28 trillion euros in GDP growth by 2025.
 Societies with greater gender equality not only offer better socio-economic opportunities for women, but also tend to grow faster and more equitably.
-We urge Member States to provide and ensure inclusive actions for inclusive female entrepreneurship!
-Programmes and actions targeting entrepreneurship in particular female entrepreneurship must give all people an equal opportunity to start up and operate businesses including under-represented groups in particular women without discrimination on the grounds of race, age, role, gender, colour, religion, country of origin, sexual orientation, marital status, dependants, disability, social class or political views.
+We urge Member States to provide and ensure inclusive actions for inclusive female entrepreneurship.
+Programmes and actions targeting entrepreneurship in particular female entrepreneurship must give all people an equal opportunity to start up and operate businesses including under-represented groups in particular women without discrimination on the grounds of race, age, role, gender, colour, religion, country of origin, sexual orientation, marital status, dependents, disability, social class or political views.

 We urge the EU and Member States to implement gender budgeting in all programmes and planning.
 Well-structured fiscal and gender responsive policies and programming could only benefit to Europe.